vis-kid/octopress_drafts_previewer/source/_posts/2015-12-28-Middleman-Basics-05-Podcast-03.markdown

 ```

-We need to create a separate layout for our detail pages for our posts.
+We need to create a separate layout for our detail pages of our posts.
 The layout will be flexible so that you can use them for pure blog posts and for posting podcast episodes as well—a little conditional will help us out with that.
 More on that later though.
 Let’s open `config.rb` and add this line.
-This will tell Middleman that we have a separate layout for detail pages, that it can be found in `layouts/blog-layout`.

 ##### config.rb